Tom and Mary Bierbaum: Biography

 The Bierbaums entered the world of professional comic book writing through Legion fandom.
 Tom Bierbaum grew up as a Legion fan, first becoming exposed to the characters via Adventure Comics #310 (July 1963).
 Meanwhile, Mary Gilmore became a serious Legion fan in the late 1970s.

 Interlac and marriage

 Tom joined the Legion fan club The Legion Outpost, and then the Legion amateur press association Interlac, where he met fellow member Gilmore, who had joined the APA around the same time.
 Through Interlac, the two struck up a relationship.
-Gilmore lived in California, and as Bierbaum had designs on getting into the entertainment industry, he moved out West, and the two began living together, eventually getting married.
+Gilmore lived in California, and as Bierbaum had designs on getting into the entertainment industry, he moved out west, and the two began living together, eventually getting married.

-Early on in their relationship, the Bierbaums wrote stories together, their first published piece being a Halloween-themed short story for a local newspaper.
-(The story was actually a thinly veiled Legion of Super-Heroes story with the characters' names and situations changed.)
+Early on in their relationship, the Bierbaums wrote stories together, their first published piece being a Halloween-themed short story for a local newspaper which was a Legion of Super-Heroes story with the characters' names and situations changed.
 They also submitted and published articles and stories in Interlac, which attracted the attention of veteran Legion artist Keith Giffen and future Legion editor Mark Waid (both of whom were also Interlac members).